 \subsection{Wave height}

 As a last parametric study of converter performance, we simulate the dynamic response of the submerged point absorber in regular waves of different heights.
 The buoy is subject to incident waves of height $\mathcal{H} = $ 0.01, 0.02 and 0.03 m having time periods in the range $\mathcal{T} \in [0.625 - 1.1]$ s.
 The absorption efficiency of the buoy for different wave heights is shown in Fig.~\ref{fig_heights}.
-As seen in the figure, the absorption efficiency decreases with increased wave heights.
+As observed in the figure, the absorption efficiency decreases with increased wave heights.
 Waves with greater heights are more energetic and they result in an increased dynamic response of the submerged object.
 However, the point absorber fails to absorb a significant portion of the available wave energy.
-One possible way to achieve an optimal performance for more energetic waves is to increase the size of the converter.
+One possible way to achieve an optimal performance for more energetic waves is to increase the size of \REVIEW{the power take-off unit and the WEC device~\cite{Falnes2002,Yu2018,Falnes2012}}.
 However, bigger wave energy converters are more costly and therefore, a balance between cost and efficiency should be considered during the design stage of WECs~\cite{Falnes2012}.